alanrvazquez/alanrvazquez.github.io/README.md

 1. **Vazquez, A. R.** and Xu, H. (2022).
 An integer programming algorithm for constructing maximin distance designs from good lattice point sets. **Statistica Sinica**.
 Published Online.

 2. **Vazquez, A. R.**, Wong, W.-K., and Goos, P. (2022).
-Constructing two-level Q<sub>B</sub>-optimal designs for screening experiments using mixed integer programming and heuristic algorithms.
-Accepted for publication in **Statistics and Computing**.
+Constructing two-level Q<sub>B</sub>-optimal designs for screening experiments using mixed integer programming and heuristic algorithms. **Statistics and Computing**.
+Published Online.

 3. Schoen, E. D., Eendebak, P. T., **Vazquez, A. R.**, and Goos, P. (2022).
-Systematic enumeration of definitive screening designs.
-Accepted for publication in **Statistics and Computing**.
+Systematic enumeration of definitive screening designs. **Statistics and Computing**.
+Published Online.

 4. **Vazquez, A. R.**, Goos, P., and Schoen, E. D. (2022).
 Two-level orthogonal screening designs with 80, 96 and 112 runs, and up to 29 factors. **Journal of Quality Technology**, 54:338-358.